mtao/nyu-intro-to-computer-science/slides/basic-computer-concepts.md

 Client for interacting with web data

-For a user:
+For a user on a client computer:
 - Input: a URL / link, clicks a link, interacts with a webpage

 - Output: Visualizes web page data according to the action

-For a remote server:
+For a remote server computer:
 - Input: A request for a webpage
 - Output: Data required for visualizing a webpage [HTTP](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) or HTTPS protocol.